sg893052/sonic-buildimage/base/primary_encryption_key_infra/Primary encryption key feature HLD.md

 #### 2.2.7.1 Copy paste of protocol password configuration

-When working with the default key, a switch's complete configuration or protocol password configuration is not portable across devices as the key used to encrypt the protocol passwords is unique per switch.
-Attempting to copy configuration from one device to another can lead to un-expected behavior and must be strictly avoided.
+When working with the default key, a switch's complete configuration that involves protocol password configuration is not portable across devices as the key used to encrypt the protocol passwords is unique per switch.
+Attempting to copy configuration containing protocol password configuration from one device to another can lead to un-expected behavior and must be strictly avoided.
 In some cases, the protocol password may be decoded to a garbage passphrase leading to a silent protocol error that is difficult to detect and debug.
 To be able to copy paste protocol passwords configuration from one device to another, the same Primary encryption key must be configured on both the systems.

 If user copied configuration from one switch to another inadvertently and sees protocols not working as expected, the Primary encryption key on both the switches could be different.
 In this case, it is advised to clear the configuration, configure the same primary encryption pasphrase on both the devices and attempt re-configuration on the target device again.